leqiao/ADSCF/README.md

 If you use ADSCF or a modified version based on ADSCF to publish scientific papers, please kindly cite our paper and acknowledge the usage of our code.

 Qiao, L.; Giannakou, M.;Schmid, F. An efficient and accurate SCFT algorithm for Block copolymer films and brushs using adaptive discretizations.
-Polymers, 2023xxxxxxxx (currently under review)
+Polymers, 2023xxxxxxxx (submitted)